youchan/slides_old/RubyKaigi2016/slide.md

 end
 ```

-## Validation
+## Validation(TBI)

-* Basically all validations needed in the server-side.
+* Basically all validations are required on the server-side.
-* Considering the responsiveness, client-side validation is preferred.
+* Considering responsiveness, client-side validation is preferred.
 * We need both.

 ## Object marshalling

-* Automatically generating the API as CRUD.
+* Automatically generates the API as CRUD.
 * Proxy as calling the server action from the client-side method call

 ## Controller

-* There is the action like the model's action, but differences is usable in request context.
+* There are actions like the model's actions, but difference is usable in request context.
-* Actions which is related to multiple models.
+* Actions that are related to multiple models.

 ## Store